cloudfoundry/community/toc/rfc/rfc-draft-pcap-bosh.md

 A single, combined stream of capture data is then provided as output and can be written to file or piped into another command.

+> [!NOTE]
+> This RFC presents and compares two options to solve the stated problem.
+>
+> The Foundational Infrastructure Working Group has selected [Option 2, "pcap-lite" - network capturing automation via tcpdump and SSH](#2-pcap-lite).
+>
+> The other option is retained for reference, historical context and the comparative assessment of the two options.

 ## Problem

 Distributed, and particularly networked systems are hard to debug.
 Software developers and operators are not necessarily the same people, in some cases not even the same companies.